imixs/imixs-admin/README.md

 **Note:** This feature should only be used in dev and test environments!

-# Development

-Imixs-Admin runs as a self-contained microservice with a modern Web UI based on Jakarta EE Faces 4.0.
-The client interacts with the Imxis-Workflow Engine via the Imixs-Rest API and the [Imixs-Melman library](https://github.com/imixs/imixs-melman).
-You can adapt or extend the project if needed.

-Imixs-Admin is based on Jakarta EE 10 and Wildfly Version 27.0.0.
-To build the imixs-admin client manually from sources run the maven command:

-	$ mvn clean install

-The .war file can be deployed into any Jakarta EE Application server.

 ## Build the Docker Image

 To build the imixs-admin Docker image manually run: